 5. Search Engine Optimization (SEO)

 For a website to be successful, it must be found.
 A website can be beautifully designed, with excellent content, but won’t help a business succeed if no one ever sees it.
 While the first step is to create and launch the website, the next focus is optimizing for online search.

 SEO is a methodology of strategies, techniques, and tactics that increase the number of visitors to a website by obtaining a high-ranking placement on the search results pages most relevant to the business — including Google, Bing, Yahoo, and others.
-SEO affects the visibility of a website specifically in a search engine’s unpaid results – referred to as “natural” or “organic” results.
+At its core, SEO affects the visibility of a website specifically in a search engine’s unpaid results – referred to as “natural” or “organic” results.

 Effective SEO requires careful strategy.
 This includes analysis of online search patterns and behavior as well as ongoing refinement.
 As time goes by, you’ll need to review analytic data and search statistics to further refine your SEO strategy and ensure people are finding your site as needed.

 You’ve nailed running your small business but running a successful website for that business can be a completely different beast to tackle.
 We hope these tips helped you get closer to reaching your goals, and if you’re looking for further guidance with your branding or web development from a driven team of marketing experts, contact us here.
 We’ll be happy to help.